amathis726/self-steering-ue4-beta/readme.md

 # Unreal and predictors setup

 I created the <b>startPredictors.py</b> script to take the output of a camera (the steerCam) in Unreal, feed that through the image segmentation predictor, then process that image and feed it to the steering predictor, which would then in turn feed its prediction back to Unreal.
-This needs to be started first and be running in the background before anything in Unreal executes.
+This script needs to be started first and be running in the background before anything in Unreal executes.
 The vehicle (traveling forward at a constant speed, to simplify my life) updates its steering values based on the predictions.
 For the Unreal setup I created a simple Blueprint that acts on the vehicle (download to see full size):

 <p align="center">
 <img src="media/captureSteering.PNG" width="700px"><br>